FumaLab/FumaLab.github.io/join/index.md

 Students can be recruited at the IGC from eligible Portuguese or foreign universities.
 We encourage foreign students interested in a master at the IGC to take advantage of the [ERASMUS+](https://erasmus-plus.ec.europa.eu/opportunities/opportunities-for-individuals/students/traineeship-student){:target="_blank"} program.

 <br>
-All applicants should email a description of interests, a CV and the names of potential referees (if applicable) to mfumasoni (at) igc.gulbenkian.pt.
+All applicants should email a description of interests, a CV and the names of potential referees (if applicable) to marco.fumasoni (at) gimm.pt.